Walt Harris (American football coach): 2006

-Harris was the head coach of the football team at Stanford University.
-In his first season as head coach there he posted a record of 5–6, including a 20-17 loss at home to UC Davis of the Great West Conference.
 In his second season as head coach the team posted a 1–11 record, the school's worst since going 0–10 in 1960.
-Harris was notorious for the extremely rare and bizarre decision to punt on 3rd down while trailing UCLA 7-0 on October 1, 2006 during his second season.
+In a game against UCLA on October 1, 2006, Harris called for his quarterback to punt on 3rd down.
+Although the punt by Trent Edwards travelled 53 yards and pinned the Bruins at their own 13 yard line, Harris was heavily criticized for the decision in a 31–0 loss.
 He was fired on December 4, 2006, two days after Stanford's regular season ended.
 By the end of his tenure at Stanford, Harris had surpassed Jack Curtice with the lowest winning percentage in the history of Stanford football, with a .261 mark.